tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 -------

-Some things to note about such a lambda expression:
+Some things to note about such lambda expressions:

-* It has no name, it is anonymous.
+* A lambda expression has no name, it is anonymous.
 Note that anonymous functions in languages like JavaScript and Python are also frequently called lambda expressions, or just lambdas.
 Now you know why.
 * The names of variables bound to parameters in a lambda expression are only meaningful within the context of that expression.
 Thus, `λx.x` is semantically equivalent (or *alpha* equivalent) to `λy.y` or any other possible renaming of the variable.
 * Lambda functions can have multiple parameters in the parameter list, e.g.: `λxy. x y`, but they are implicitly curried (e.g. a sequence of nested univariate functions).
 Thus the following are all equivalent: